TimoGuy/BTZC_game_engine/README.md

         - [x] Is this important to think about this early and would it create friction at the expense of performance?
             - Answer: It's not important at this stage.
 We need to be flexible for any changes.

-1. Some misc pleasing things (cont.).
+1. DONE: Some misc pleasing things (cont.).
     - [x] Add crouching.
         - [x] Ctrl to crouch.
         - [x] Jump or Ctrl to uncrouch (w/o jumping).